 Badgernet Maternity is available in two versions: as a brief clinical summary record or a complete electronic health record system that captures all aspects of care and outcomes from booking, to discharge from postnatal care.
 The latter system is used by all maternity units in Scotland and currently about 25% of English units.
 The providers, Clevermed, under appropriate information security and governance standards, hold the data for all units centrally.
-Data from the system would enable babies not ill enough to be admitted to a NNU, who remain on the postnatal ward, but are prescribed with 5 days of antibiotics, to be added to the trial dataset.
+Data from the system would enable babies not ill enough to be admitted to a NNU, who remain on the postnatal ward, to be added to the trial dataset.
+The equivalent information as those admitted to a NNU used to determine clinically suspected all-cause neonatal sepsis and other neonatal outcomes.